DATAMATH CALCULATOR MUSEUM

 |Date of introduction:||1977||Display technology:||Fluorescent|

 Tokyo Shibaura Electric Co., Ltd., better known as Toshiba - the official name since 1978 - introduced early in their history the Homeland brand.

 The Homeland 8109 replaced soon the 8105 with more or less identical functionality but even lower manufacturing costs.
-Its sibbling Homeland 8009 traded the 4-key memory for the Pi function.
+Its sibling Homeland 8009 traded the 4-key memory for the Pi function.

 Dismantling the Homeland 8109 reveals with the TMS1045 the successor of the TMS1071 found in the Homeland 8105.
-Main reason is the simplifies schematics of the calculator, just compare the two printec circuit boards (PCB's) of the calculators.
+Main reason is the simplifies schematics of the calculator, just compare the two printed circuit boards (PCBs) of the calculators.

 Texas Instruments used the same chip pair in the TI-2550 II and TMS 2550 III.

 If you have additions to the above article please email: email@example.com.

 © Joerg Woerner, February 29, 2004.
 No reprints without written permission.